 Task 3.3 Data systems integration: The task D-INT (3.3) is targeting the challenges in the data management of the large ESFRI infrastructures.

 Task 3.4 Data analysis /interpretation (D-ANA): This task addresses common challenges to assess the quality of Petascale datasets and execute automatic analysis to reduce their size by developing a collection of statistically robust and domain independent open source software libraries for data analysis and data mining on Peta-scale datasets.
-During the reporting period

 Task 3.1 MAnagement, User engagement and data Dissemination (MAUD)